 - 1 cup heavy whipping cream, whipped to stiff peaks (add 1 tablespoon powdered sugar while whipping if you like a bit of extra sweetness)

-- Lightly grease the bottom and sides of a 10-inch springform pan.
-In a medium bowl, combine the butter with the chocolate cookie crumbs (you could easily use a food processor to crush the cookies and incorporate the butter).
-Press onto the bottom and about halfway up the sides of the prepared pan.
+- For the crust: Lightly grease the bottom and sides of a 10-inch springform pan.
+In a medium bowl, combine the butter with the chocolate cookie crumbs.
+Press onto the bottom and halfway up the sides of the prepared pan.

-- Using an electric mixer on high speed, beat the cream cheese, sugar, eggs and flour until smooth.
-Add the vanilla and sour cream and mix just until blended.
+- For the cheesecake: Using an electric mixer on high speed, beat the cream cheese, sugar, and flour until smooth.
+Add the eggs, vanilla and sour cream and mix just until blended.
 Be careful not to overmix – incorporating too much air into the batter can contribute to a cheesecake cracking on top during baking.

 Recipe Source: adapted from Nate and Kylie W. (my brother and sister-in-law)